 - Maintain a healthy calorie intake

-- Eating whole-grain cereals, grains, and breads
+- Eating whole-grain cereals, grains, and bread

 - Eating lots of vegetables and fruits